-Scoring Your FICO
+Scoring Your Credit

-- Payment History — How often do you make late payments?
+- Payment History — How many late payments have you made?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 In reviewing your credit history, you'll see that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
 Because of this, you have three scores, one for each scoring model.

 Lenders want to make sure that allowing you a loan is a safe move.
 Your FICO score gives lenders a view of what type of borrower you'd be solely because of your credit history.
 You'll need a score of at least 700 to get a decent interest rate.
 If your score is less than that, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double that of someone having a better credit score.

 We're used to working with all levels of credit history.
 Call us at 512-834-1600 and we can help you get on the right track to the home of your dreams.